rgs2151/foundation/_pages/about.md

 permalink: /about
 ---

-## About Foundation
+## About FoundAtion
-This is a page about the Foundation.
+Some information about the foundation.

-## About Me
+## conTAct
-This is a page about me.
+Contact information.